ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 *Can take multiple hours depending on your datase*

-Use `less` to open your slurm out file.
+Once the run is done, use `less` to open your slurm out file.
 Rainbow will report work done step by step.
 Thus I would recommend going straigth to the bottom (shirt + G) which will have the report for all the steps.
 If the run was successfull, you should see a checkmark in every step.
 Similar to:
 ```
 executor >  local (4081)
 [d7/f7024d] unzip (1011)          | 1016 of 1016 ✔